-When innovation is the topic of discussion in most organizations, the goal is often to invent something and grow the business or become more efficient and spend less on things.
+When managing change and innovation are the topic of discussion in most organizations, the goal is often to invent something and grow the business or become more efficient and spend less on things.
 If this sounds like an ambiguous approach, it is.
 It lacks focus and points you in a direction with no destination in sight.

 We like to segment innovation goals into three distinct categories – Revenue, Costs, and Culture.
 While we don’t claim this is a game-changing system for segmentation, it provides a good first step to take to identifying your goals.
 Innovation is a broad term and science, and you need to start somewhere.
 For each segment, you can begin to break them down further, breaking revenue into products, services, leads, etc. Again this all probably seems very obvious, but is still often overlooked when organizations are setting their innovation goals.

 Once you’ve broken down your segments, you need to discover what your potential KPIs (key performance indicators) are for those segments.
 The KPI itself can be tied to real dollars, actions, outcomes, or time, or things like human capital metrics such as turnover, payroll, and bonuses.
 The over-arching theme is to identify and set a KPI, set a baseline and a goal to hit, and to track the changes you’re making to ensure you’re heading in the right direction.

 Once you know your KPIs and where you want to target each area, outline a time component.
 This will provide further context and necessary constraints that will greatly affect your strategy.
 Time horizons can vary from the end of the week or month to the end of the year or five years from now.
 Try to align your goal horizons by balancing “reality” and some urgency to perform, while also giving yourself enough time to develop, launch, and test your changes.

 Here are some examples of potential innovation goals and thought-starters your team could use –